hanhanhan-kim/cold_stage/README.md

 ![gain10](plots/temps_vs_time_for_gains_of_P_feedfwd/temps_vs_time_for_gain_10.png)
 ![gain50](plots/temps_vs_time_for_gains_of_P_feedfwd/temps_vs_time_for_gain_50.png)

-The above data suggests that a gain magnitude of 50 is close to appropriate!
+The above data suggests that a gain of magnitude 50 is close to appropriate.
 The steady state temperature is only half a degree or so off from the setpoint.
 We employ a gain of magnitude 50 in our final temperature control system.

  \
  \